 The journey to seeing Microsoft Office actually land on Chromebooks has been a bit of an odyssey.
 When the Play Store began showing up on select Chromebooks over a year ago, this was one of the key things many users were very interested in seeing.
 As the ASUS Chromebook Flip was the first out of the gate with Android support, it was one of the first devices we tried out the Office suite on.

 And it worked.
 Naturally, we assumed this was simply the case with all future Chromebooks that were getting Android apps.
 And, quite clearly, we were wrong.
 Starting your own business in 2021?
-Check out Money Brighter to start your own LLC with ease.
+Check out LLCBuddy to start your own LLC with ease.

 To be fair, we reached out to Microsoft and received some good news that it was in the works for Chromebooks to be able to run the entire Office suite eventually, but they had some kinks to work out.

 And, while we waited, Office apps would randomly show up on one device without being available on most others.
 They would work for some users and then simply disappear.

 No rules or explanations were offered along the way.
 We all just shrugged our shoulders and waited.
 To be honest, I wasn’t really sure whether or not we’d ever see these apps working properly on Chromebooks.
 Besides, you may even download Adobe Photoshop for Chromebook and make basic edits without lags.

 The main glimmer of hope had been the fact that all of Microsoft’s Office apps have worked since day 1 on the Pixelbook.
 That had to mean something, right?
 Surely the day was coming that we’d see an end to all this silliness and finally see Word, Excel, and Powerpoint running on Chromebooks.